logseq/logseq/README.md

 Follow the guide at <https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-a-github-app>, where the user authorization "Callback URL" should be `http://localhost:3000/auth/github`.

 Remember to download the `private-key.pem` which will be used for the next step.
+Also take note of your `App ID`, `Client ID`, and your newly generated `Client Secret` for use in step 4.

 ### 3. Set up PostgreSQL